Ahh Barbados… have you ever thought about trying hash in Barbados?

 This is our second house sit abroad, the first one was nicely located in the gorgeous Plettenberg bay, South Africa.
 If you’re interested, we use the website TrustedHousesitters, (I can give you a discount code if you like!!) they release possible sits via email twice a day with updates from all over the world.
 We applied for our sit while we were still in South Africa.
 Two and a half months later, here we are in Barbados looking after two adorable cats.

 Thankfully we were able to stay with our hosts a few nights before they left for Christmas.
 They were kind enough to show us the ropes on what’s good to do on the island.

 Here’s where hash in Barbados comes into the story…

 Moo and I had never heard of Hash House Harriers before (and I’m sure we’re not alone in that.)
 The Barbados’ crew’s motto is, that they’re

 We figured we’d fit in and showed up without much research on how it all worked.

 A quick synopsis of what a Hash House Harriers is: essentially it’s a social running club.
 Little did we know, the original Hash House Harriers concept dated back to 1938!

-How it works: two ‘hares’ lay a trail by carefully placing clumps of flour on the ground to mark the direction, occasionally there will be a false trail, a backtrack, a separate walkers split or a turn.
-One hasher will run with a horn, alerting slower runners of a direction change or otherwise, runners call out ‘ON ON’ to aid in leading the group to make their way back to the hares who have conveniently set up a bar at the end of the trail.
+How it works: two ‘hares’ lay a trail by carefully placing clumps of flour on the ground to mark the direction.
+Occasionally there will be a false trail, a backtrack, a separate walkers split or a turn.
+One hasher will run with a horn, alerting slower runners of a direction change.
+Or otherwise runners call out ‘ON ON’ to aid in leading the group to make their way back to the hares.
+Who at this point have conveniently set up a bar at the end of the trail.

 The original Hash House Harriers objectives were: